brianthuynh10/bth-project/README.md

 frameborder="0"
 ></iframe>

 **Analysis:** I added a relevance column to label recipes as "newer" or "older" and calculated the observed test statistic by grouping recipes by relevance and finding each group's RMSE using my model's predictions.
 I then performed 5,000 permutations by shuffling the relevance labels and recalculating the RMSE difference for each shuffle.
 This allowed me to construct a distribution of the test statistic under the null hypothesis.
+The observed test statistic is 4.110.

-The observed p-value was 0.02, which is below the significance level of 0.05.
+The p-value of this test was 0.02, which is below the significance level of 0.05.
 This means I **reject the null hypothesis**, concluding that my model predicts calories for newer recipes more accurately than for older recipes.
 This suggests a potential bias in my model's performance.